Meet the Scholars

 Chaminade University, Honolulu

 Patrick will be headed to Hawaii to continue his education at Chaminade University of Honolulu.
 Patrick has been involved with the SCGA Junior Foundation since the age of 12 and credits SCGA Junior for the affordability of the Golf Pass Program and helping him refine his etiquette and respect for the game of golf.
 In addition to golf, Patrick enjoys designing websites and reading in his spare time.

-Mark will graduate La Quinta High School and head to Cal State Bakersfield where he will study Criminal Justice and join the golf team after earning a golf scholarship.
+Mark graduated from La Quinta High School and is attending Cal State San Bernardino where he will study Criminal Justice and join the golf team, having earned a scholarship.
 He has utilized the Golf Pass to hit balls at his local ranges but also takes advantage of the reduced rates to play practice rounds prior to tournaments.
 Through the SCGA Junior club outings program, Mark was able to meet his swing coach who has helped him get to the level he’s at today.

 Class of 2020

 Sophia is adjusting to college life at Gordon College in Massachusetts while enduring the culture shock that is New England weather.
 She has taken on a rigorous schedule as a Kinesiology major on the pre-med track and also pursuing a double minor in Spanish and Neuroscience.
 Outside of class she stays busy volunteering at a local church, participating in Gospel Choir, and continuing her involvement in Gordon’s Forrester Entrepreneurship Program.

 Veronica has enjoyed a successful first year at Colgate University in Hamilton, NY.
 She became a staff writer for the Colgate Maroon Newspaper, works as a greeter in the Admissions office, and became a member of Habitat for Humanity.
 Veronica is interested in pursuing a career in Political Science and Journalism and hopes to gain experience by travelling abroad and interning.